datalab-org/datalab/SECURITY.md

 - Security advisories are provided by GitHub and Dependabot, and are triaged by the maintainers.
 Critical advisories are addressed in patch releases as soon as possible.
 - A scheduled workflow refreshes `uv.lock` pins monthly, so transitive dependencies don't drift and quietly retain known-vulnerable versions.
 - Server dependencies are fully pinned via `uv.lock`; CI and container builds install from the lockfile.
 - Aside from internal Python packages, no dependency newer than 5 days old is used in production.
+Security fixes may bypass this delay following maintainer review.
 - JavaScript app dependencies are pinned to exact versions in `yarn.lock`; `yarn install --frozen-lockfile` is used in CI and container builds.

 **Static analysis and CI**